ElNiak/Toward-verification-of-QUIC-extensions/README.md

 [SciHub for free paper](https://sci-hub.tw/)

 ## Historic of the project
-1. 25-06-2020 - / : read paper and documentation about the project
+1. 25-06-2020 - / : read paper and documentation about the project.
+2. 25-06-2020 - / : reproduce paper with draft 29 instead of 18 as in the paper and compare result